mmoghaddam385/polyglot-audio-visualizer/README.md

 It combines the need for low-latency processing with artistic expression.
 Originally I started writing an audio visualizer with the idea of running it on a raspberry pi and mounting it on a wall, which adds an extra element of challenge to it (raspberry pi's are weak af when it comes to graphics).
-Maybe I'll make my way back to that idea one day who knows.
+Maybe I'll make my way back to that idea one day.

 More recently, my interest in slightly esoteric languages has taken over, so I decided to organize myself a bit and put all my attempts into one repo.

 This repo serves as a log and archive of my attempts at writing audio visualizers in various different languages.
+Feel free to read it, but I make no guarantees it'll be worth your while.

 ## C/C++